ashishbindra2/workshop/docs/python_tutorials/File.md

 print("files.zip file created successfully")
 ```

-### To perform unzip Operation:
+### To perform unzip Operation

 We have to create ZipFile object as follows

 - `f = ZipFile("files.zip","r",ZIP_STORED)`

 - ZIP_STORED represents unzip operation.
 This is default value and hence we are not required to specify.
 - Once we created ZipFile object for unzip operation, we can get all file names present in that zip file by using namelist() method.
 - `names = f.namelist()`

 ```py